stistrup/rme-gain-kernel-patch/README.md

 it goes all the way up to 62, then it strays of this pattern.
 If you look inside doc/usb gain messages.txt that anomoly makes sense if you look at the pattern in the hex values.

-Anyways..
-This patch goes into sound/usb and patches mixer_quirks.c.
-Use -p1 when patching.

 Sources: